Type 2 Diabetes: Screening for Adults

 - Are age 45 or older.
 During a routine office visit, ask your doctor if testing is appropriate.

 - Are a woman with a history of gestational diabetes.

 - Are overweight—your

 body mass index

-- High blood pressure , 140/90 millimeters of mercury (mm Hg) or higher, which means the top number is 140 or higher or the bottom number is 90 or higher, or both.
+- Blood pressure that is 140/90 millimeters of mercury (mm Hg) or higher, which means the top number is 140 or higher or the bottom number is 90 or higher, or both.
 Screening may also be recommended if you take medicine to control your blood pressure, even if it's lower than 140/90 now.

 - Low high-density lipoprotein (HDL) cholesterol or high triglyceride or both.

 - A family history of type 2 diabetes.
 People who have a parent, brother, or sister with prediabetes or type 2 diabetes have a greater risk of getting the disease than adults who do not have a family history of the disease.

 - Risk due to race or ethnicity.
 African Americans, Hispanics, Native Americans, Asian Americans, and Pacific Islanders are at greater risk than whites for getting type 2 diabetes.